Who we are

 Why we need your personal data

 We collect and process your data for one or more of the following reasons:

 Where necessary, we use your personal data to provide you with our products and services in line with our overall contract.
 We process and use your personal data to provide you with a personalised service and/or the product or service you have requested, to fulfil your other requests, process your order(s) and as otherwise may be necessary to perform or enforce the contract between us.

 We are required to do so by law or regulation

-We, and Resolution Compliance Limited, are required to process and store some of your data in order to fulfil our regulatory obligations.
+We are required to process and store some of your data in order to fulfil our regulatory obligations.
 This may include the information we need to establish your needs and requirements and/or to provide you with a personalised recommendation or advice.
 We may capture and share your personal data with organisations who can confirm your identity and provide information which helps prevent fraud or other financial crimes.
-We may also be required to share your personal details where requested to by legal authorities or the Financial Ombudsman.
+We may also be required to share your personal details where requested by legal authorities or with the Financial Ombudsman.

 You have provided us with your consent

 Where you have given your informed consent, we will process your data in accordance with the permission you have given us and this Notice.
 You may withdraw your consent at any time.